incial/Blaupunkt/docs/TROUBLESHOOTING_500_ERROR.md

 }
 ```

-**If you get a 500 error:**
+**If you get HTML error page or 500 error:**
-- Check the response body for error details
+- Backend is deployed but has configuration issues
-- Check Render logs for stack trace
+- Check Render logs for exact error
+- Likely missing environment variables

 ### Step 4: Check Environment Variables